slideloft/new-docs/run-api-server/running.md

 The log line above announces that Expansion is ready to serve client requests.
 Note: the numbers shown above may be different for your installation.
 Next you can confirm that Expansion is responding correctly by loading the root resource.
 In the example above, that URL would be [http://127.0.0.1:8000/](http://127.0.0.1:8000/), and simply running `curl http://127.0.0.1:8000/` shows you that the root resource can be loaded correctly.

-If you didn't set up a Stellar Core node yet, you may see an error like this:
+If you didn't set up a Bantu Core node yet, you may see an error like this:

 ```text
 ERRO[2019-05-06T16:21:14.126+08:00] Error getting core latest ledger err="get failed: pq: relation \"ledgerheaders\" does not exist"
 ```

-Expansion requires a functional Stellar Core node.
-Go back and set up Stellar Core as described in the [Run a Core Node guide](../run-core-node/index.md).
+Expansion requires a functional Bantu Core node.
+Go back and set up Bantu Core as described in the [Run a Core Node guide](../run-core-node/index.md).
 In particular, you need to initialise the database as [described here](../run-core-node/configuring.md#buckets).

-## Ingesting Live Stellar Core Data
+## Ingesting Live Bantu Core Data

 Expansion provides most of its utility through ingested data.
-Your Expansion server can be configured to listen for and ingest transaction results from the connected Stellar Core instance.
+Your Expansion server can be configured to listen for and ingest transaction results from the connected Bantu Core instance.

 To enable ingestion, you must either pass `--ingest=true` on the command line or set the `INGEST` environment variable to "true".
 As of Expansion 1.0.0, you can start multiple ingesting machines in your cluster.

 ### Ingesting Historical Data

-To enable ingestion of historical data from Stellar Core, you need to run `Expansion db reingest range start end`.
+To enable ingestion of historical data from Bantu Core, you need to run `Expansion db reingest range start end`.
 If you're running a [full validator](../run-core-node/index.md#full-validator) with published history archive, for example, you might want to ingest all of the network's history.
 You can run this process in the background while your Expansion server is up.
 This continuously decrements the `history.elder_ledger` in your /metrics endpoint until `NUM_LEDGERS` is reached and the backfill is complete.

 ### Ingesting Historical Data and Reingesting Ledgers